-- income in the profit or loss.
-The losses arising from impairment are recognized in the profit or loss.
-This category generally applies to trade and other receivables. - iv.
-Equity investment in subsidiaries, joint ventures and associates Investment in subsidiaries, joint ventures and associate are carried at cost.
-Impairment recognized, if any, is reduced from the carrying value. - v.
-De-recognition of financial asset vi.
-Financial liabilities
+IV.
+Liquity investment in subsidiaries, joint ventures and associates Investment in subsidiaries, joint ventures and associate are carried at cost.
+Impairment recognized, if any, is reduced from the carrying value.

+v.
+De-recognition of financial asset

 The Company derecognizes a financial asset when the contractual rights to the cash flows from the financial asset expire or it transfers the financial asset and the transfer qualifies for de-recognition under Ind AS 109.